nikhil5731/MiroBoard/README.md

-# Build a Real-Time Miro Clone With Nextjs, React, Tailwind (2024)
+# Build a Real-Time collaborative whiteboard made with Nextjs

 Features: